 Poder’s climate justice mission reads, “We must protect our environment, our climate, and Madre Tierra’s natural resources.
 They cannot be taken advantage of for corporate gain or greed, especially at the risk of public safety and health to underrepresented communities.
 Everyone has the right to clean air, water, and access to public lands.
 We urge elected officials to fight for climate action now.”

-Story author Bresy Pedraza Perez was an Energy Foundation intern in the summer of 2022.
+Story author Bresy Pedraza Perez was a U.S. Energy Foundation intern in the summer of 2022.